 Viewed as ‘temptation to sin’, 1Cor 10 is understood as promising us that God will not permit such temptation to overwhelm us with the force of its lure or enticement.
 God will always provide a “way of escape,” a kind of exit ramp off the highway, a way to flee from the lure of sin’s enticement.

 We are in fact tempted to sin in this sense, obviously.
 And God’s grace does empower us to say no to such temptation.
-And usually saying no involves escaping the circumstance or situation which is usually, for most of us, the occasion of temptation.
-But I wish to suggest here that 1Cor 10.13 is not primarily referring to ‘temptation’ in this sense at all, but to ‘trials’ (tests, difficulties, challenges, pressures) that we all inevitably face and which more often than not we cannot run away from or escape.
+And usually saying no involves escaping the circumstance or situation which is, for most of us, the occasion of temptation.
+But I wish to suggest here that 1Cor 10.13 is not primarily referring to ‘temptation’ in this sense, but to ‘trials’ (tests, difficulties, challenges, pressures) that we all inevitably face and which more often than not we cannot run away from or escape.

 This raises the interesting question about the relation between the two – ‘temptation to sin’ on the one hand and the ‘trials’ of life on the other.
 Every ‘test’ or ‘trial’, by virtue of being a ‘test’ at all, is an opportunity to sin (to fail the test).
-And ever allurement of our nature’s to sin is equally a ‘test’.
+And every allurement of our nature to ‘sin’ is equally a ‘test’.
 However, here in 1Cor 13 Paul has primarily ‘test’ or ‘trial’ in mind, the inevitable difficulties and challenges of life that press in on us, and this is clear in other statements he makes.
 The point of v.
-13 is better read as saying something like “When you are tried/tested, when life presses in, God will not abandon you, he will provide you ‘the escape’ [lit].”
-And look at the final phrase which explains this ‘escape’: “so that you will be able to endure it.”
+13 is better read as saying something like “When you are tried/tested, when life presses in, God will not abandon you, he will provide you ‘the escape’ [literally].”
+And now look at the final phrase which explains this ‘escape’: “so that you will be able to endure it.”

-But wait a second?
+But wait a second.
 What kind of ‘escape’ is this?
 I don’t want to ‘endure’.
 I want to ‘escape it’.
 But Paul explicitly says the ‘escape’ God provides (God’s not allowing us to be overwhelmed) is ‘a way to endure’.
 And this figures in later in Paul’s correspondence with the Corinthians when he talks about God’s having permitted a “messenger of Satan” to remain a “thorn in [his] flesh” so that God’s grace would be all the more manifest in his life.
+To ‘escape’ here is to ‘endure’.

-I’m sharing this because many Christians assume God’s grace will always provide a means of escape from life’s trials/tests, grace which provides us relief from suffering and an end to our trial.
+I’m sharing this because many Christians assume God’s grace will always provide a means of escape or relief from life’s trials/tests, and end to our trial.
 But in v.
-13 the escape doesn’t alleviate the pressure at all – it sustains us in/under the pressure.
+13 the escape doesn’t alleviate the pressure or pain at all.
+It rather sustains us in/under the pressure.
+We endure the trial.

 This comes out beautifully in 2Cor 4.7-10: